Just the Way You Like It (The S.O.S. Band album): Recording

 It’s funny, the other day my son was listening to ASAP Rocky, and I said to him, “You know that’s my song, right?”
 He said, “What do you mean?”
 I said, “The little bassline in that record is from the S.O.S.
 Band.”
 He replied, “No. I didn’t know that.”
 My kids are always trying to turn me on to new stuff, and they think I don’t know anything.
 They were trying to turn me on to ASAP Rocky, and I had to tell them I cleared the sample for him to use in the record six months earlier.

 Jam and Lewis' previous works with Cherrelle and Alexander O'Neal served as the catalyst for their duets between male and female singers.
 The duo enlisted group member Abdul Ra'oof to sing lead with Mary Davis again- this time for the song "Weekend Girl".
 The song was inspired by the concept of couples whose work life took up more time than one's personal life to where the couple could only see each other on the weekend.

 While most of the band members were present for the Jam and Lewis sessions, lead singer Mary Davis showed up alone to record her vocals for the song "Break Up".
-Although Jam and Lewis were the sole writers credited on the first half of the album's songs, Jimmy Jam mentioned the band were fully involved in the creative process.
+Although Jam and Lewis were the sole writers credited on the first half of the album's songs, Jimmy Jam mentioned that the band was fully involved in the creative process.
 He also noted that group members Jason Bryant and Abdul Ra'oof were the ones responsible for most of the ideas and vocal arrangements.
-The album was recorded and mixed at Master Sound Studio in Atlanta, Georgia and Creation Audio in Minneapolis, Minnesota.
+The album was recorded and mixed at Master Sound Studio in Atlanta, Georgia, and Creation Audio in Minneapolis, Minnesota.
 The album was mixed by Steve Hodge, a recording engineer who previously worked at SOLAR Records and helped mix the 1976 self-titled debut album by Boston.

-Over 30 years later, Jimmy Jam felt Just the Way You Like It holds up well with every other recording they have done throughout their career.
+Over 30 years later, Jimmy Jam felt Just the Way You Like It holds up well with every other recording that the duo made throughout its career.